 However, they also have the fastest response time speed for the best fast-paced gaming performance.

-Lastly, TN panels have the weakest colors in comparison to other panels, but that’s the price you must pay for such a quick response time.
+Lastly, TN panels have the weakest colors in comparison to other panels, but that’s the price you must pay for such a quick response time, at least at this price range.

-Thanks to its 1ms response time speed, pixels can rapidly change from one color to another which in turn eliminates trailing and motion blur of fast moving objects.
+Thanks to its 1ms response time speed, pixels can quickly change from one color to another, which in turn removes trailing and motion blur of fast-moving objects.

 In first-person shooters, this is especially noticeable as you can gun down your targets more easily.